Blockstream/satellite/api/README.md

 successful or results in an error.

-The code samples below assume that you've set `SATELLITE_API` in your shell to `https://satellite.blockstream.com/api`, which is the public base URL of your server.
+The code samples below assume that you've set `SATELLITE_API` in your shell to `https://satellite.blockstream.com/api`, which is the public base URL of the API server.
 For example, run:

 ```